Select Page

 QAE System Overview

-Preserve Signal Integrity During Transformation:
+QAE First Principle: Preserve Signal Integrity During Transformation

 QAE System Blueprint

-• Preserving the integrity of the SIGNAL throughout this journey is the most critical requirement, enabling the User to parse the visual geometry, extract the embedded MESSAGE, and intellectually satisfy the original QUERY
+• Preserving the integrity of the SIGNAL throughout this journey is the most critical requirement, enabling the user to parse the visual geometry, extract the embedded MESSAGE, and intellectually satisfy the original QUERY

-M1 (Baseline Lens) β€” Absolute Environmental State:Β Metric 1 defines the absolute state, physical volume, or absolute environmental participation over the bounded one-year calendar envelope.
+M1 (Baseline Lens) β€” Absolute Environmental State: Metric 1 defines the absolute state, physical volume, or absolute environmental participation over the bounded one-year calendar envelope.
 It acts as the structural landscape, capturing the absolute cardinal magnitude of the event to anchor the environment of the dataset.

-M2 (Reaction Lens) β€” Daily Velocity of Change:Β Metric 2 must include a daily measurement strictly associated with the calendar.
-It defines the daily reaction as the response or velocity of change relative to the prior state (t-1). *(During Layer B Computation, M2 is deterministically processed through the Metric Reshaper formulaβ€”[Current State - Prior State] / Prior Stateβ€”which extracts the pure proportional intensity of the daily reaction from the immediately preceding active day)*.
+M2 (Reaction Lens) β€” Daily Velocity of Change: Metric 2 must include a daily measurement strictly associated with the calendar.
+It defines the daily reaction as the response or velocity of change relative to the prior state (t-1).

 The M1 Baseline Lens simply applies ordinal ranking to the metric data and bins it into five symmetric 20% Q-Bands named Weak | Moderate | Median | Strong | Peak.

-The M2 Reaction Lens is the Daily Velocity of Change, which you will see in Layer B. M2 is deterministically processed through the Metric Reshaper.
+The M2 Reaction Lens is the Daily Velocity of Change.
+M2 is deterministically processed through the Metric Reshaper.
 This M2 metric should contain patterns at the daily time interval regarding the velocity of change, response intensity, or proportional violence relative to the prior state (t-1).
+Following the Metric Reshaper this lens applies the same symmetric 20% Q-Bands, Weak | Moderate | Median | Strong | Peak.

-The Current Beta Status:Β In this early launch phase, the datasets for the demos have already been curated and processed for you.
-Even so, you should absorb what you can from the QAE Dataset Summary provided with each report.
-The more you understand the raw numbers going into the machine, the better you will understand the visual geometry coming out of the machine.
+The Current Beta Status: In this early launch phase, the datasets for the demos have already been curated and processed in advance.
+Even so, users should absorb the Query details from the QAE Dataset Summary provided with each report.
+It can be useful to view QAE similar to a calculatorβ€”knowing the numbers going in is pretty essential to understanding the numbers out.

 LAYER B: QAE COMPUTATION (The Machine)